 Public media organizations have earned a unique trust within communities.
 This trust comes from years of local engagement and conversation with residents.
-It is built on what CPB’s Pat Harrison has noted is the power of public media: public safety, education, and civic responsibility.

 The synthesis of these issues – trust, engagement, education, public safety and civic responsibility – has taken on a new tenor in 2021.
 Recent times have seen longtime political divisions boil over.
 Extremism and violence have emerged in ways not seen in generations.
 Add to this public media’s own appraisement – financial downturns at many stations and mismanagement being exposed publicly – and it’s safe to say that our industry is at a crossroads.
 The choices we make collectively are critical.
 We believe that stations can create resonance by leading with values and focus.